mrgnhnt96/Hive_Object_Converter/README.md

 This extension allows right click on a dart file and then choose between two options.
 1. `[Hive] Convert To Hive`
 2. `[Hive] Get Hive Generated Files`
+3. `[Hive] Convert *.model.dart in folder to Hive`

 The 1. will convert the class like in the example above.
-And the 2. command will start the build run command, to generate the `*.g.dart` file.
+The 2. command will start the build run command, to generate the `*.g.dart` file.

-It is also possible to right click on a folder and this extension will convert all files in that folder into hive objects.
+The 3. command will appear, when right click on a folder.

 The extension will create subfolder `hive_helper` to store all the hive helpers:
 1. Register the hive adapter